Back to All Events

 Conference Venue

 The conference venue is West Court, Jesus College, 22 Jesus Lane, Cambridge CB5 8BQ.
-On the map below, the entrance to West Court is identified in the red box with the yellow border:

 Accommodation